NASA-AMMOS/LithoSphere/docs/pages/Functions/functions.markdown

 _value_ | _string_ | The value to set the filter to
 _returns_ | _boolean_ | `true` only if layer was found and filtered upon

+### setLayerSpecificOptions()

+Changes and applies a layers options object dynamically.
+The `options` parameter is merged with the existing layer's options object (it's not a full replacement).
+Not all layer types support options.

+`setLayerSpecificOptions = (name: string, options: object): boolean`

 ### getLayerByName()

 `getLayerByName = (layerName: string): any`